 Based on the weight of your yarn, it is important to pick the right crochet hook, Check out our crochet hook conversion chart to help you in your decision.

 My Personal Take on Pros and Cons of Knitting vs. Crocheting

-The whole rivalry of knitting vs. crochet is a bit overblown.
-As a matter of fact, many crafters are good at both and equally enjoy knitting and crochet.
+The whole rivalry of knitting vs crochet is a bit overblown.
+As a matter of fact, many crafters are good at both and equally enjoy knitting and crocheting.

 But to get serious and factual, there are several obvious pros to both.
 Let’s name a few.

 - Overall, knitted fabrics are denser and have fewer holes.

 - There are fewer basic knitting stitches to learn.

 - As knitting is an older craft, there are more written knitting patterns to choose from.